zitadel/terraform-provider-zitadel/docs/resources/action_target_public_key.md

 ### Optional

+- `active` (Boolean) Whether the public key is active and used for payload encryption.
+If unset, the key is created in ZITADEL's default (inactive) state and the provider does not modify its activation state.
+Set to true to activate the key after creation, or to toggle activation on an existing key.
 - `expiration_date` (String) The expiration date of the public key in RFC3339 format.

 ### Read-Only

-- `active` (Boolean) Whether the public key is active and used for payload encryption.
 - `creation_date` (String) The date the public key was added.
 - `fingerprint` (String) The fingerprint of the public key.
 - `id` (String) The ID of this resource.